Skip to main content

 To clean up a hacked website, you obviously need to know where and how it went wrong.
 In many cases, a hack can be prevented by:

-It is advisable to also inform your hosting party and look at the cause together.
+It is advisable to also inform your hosting party and look into the cause together.
 In addition, they can already take technical measures or give advice.

 2) Scan your computer for malware

 It is possible that your computer is also infected.
 It certainly can't hurt to scan your computer with MalwareBytes AntiMalware, for example.
-In some cases, malicious software may have retrieved your username and password and gained access to your website.
+In some cases, malicious software may have found out your username and password and gained access to your website.

 3) Take the website offline